-Bromelain supplements are available and may be more effective at relieving a cough.
-However, it is best to speak with a doctor before trying any new supplements.
+Bromelain supplements are available and may be more effective at relieving coughs.
+However, it is best for a person to speak with a doctor before trying any new supplements.

-To treat coughs using thyme, look for a cough syrup that contains this herb.
-Alternatively, make thyme tea by adding 2 tsp of dried thyme to a cup of hot water.
-Steep for 10 minutes before straining and drinking.
+To treat coughs using thyme, a person can look for a cough syrup that contains this herb.

 9. Dietary changes for acid reflux